databricks/databricks-sdk-py/docs/workspace/catalogs.rst

           User-provided free-form text description.
         :param isolation_mode: :class:`IsolationMode` (optional)
           Whether the current securable is accessible from all workspaces or a specific set of workspaces.
-        :param options: Dict[str,str] (optional)
-          A map of key-value properties attached to the securable.
         :param owner: str (optional)
           Username of current owner of catalog.
         :param properties: Dict[str,str] (optional)